That Joke Isn't Funny Anymore

-"That Joke Isn't Funny Anymore" is a power ballad by the English rock band the Smiths.
+"That Joke Isn't Funny Anymore" is a song by the English rock band the Smiths.
 The full-length version of the song appears on the album Meat Is Murder.
 It was the sole track from the album to be released, in edited form, as a UK single.
 The song was composed by guitarist Johnny Marr and singer Morrissey.
 Marr has cited it as one of his favourite Smiths songs.